Gold markets have gone back and forth during the trading session on Wednesday.

 Gold markets rallied a bit during the trading session on Wednesday, bouncing from a pullback towards the $1565 level to show signs of life again.

 Gold markets have pulled back a bit during the trading session on Tuesday, reaching down towards the $1568 level.

 Gold markets gapped to kick off the week as the Chinese coronavirus continues to have fear coming into the market.

-The gold markets pulled back a bit during the day on Thursday as we continue to see a lot of volatility around the world.
+The gold markets pulled back just a bit during the trading session on Friday, but then shot higher as we continue to see a lot of bullish pressure in general.

-Gold markets have pulled back just a bit during the trading session on Friday, as we continue to bounce back and forth.
+Gold markets have gone back and forth during the trading session on Tuesday as traders have come back to work.

 The gold market rallied slightly during the trading session on Monday afternoon initially gapping lower.